Skip to content

 The Role of Key Electrolytes

-• Potassium: Crucial for nerve signal transmission, muscle contraction, and fluid balance.
-It works in partnership with sodium to maintain healthy blood pressure.
+• Potassium: Crucial for nerve signal transmission, muscle contraction (including your heart), and maintaining fluid balance.
+It works synergistically with sodium to regulate blood pressure levels.
+Adequate potassium intake may help counteract the blood pressure-raising effects of excess sodium.

-• Magnesium: Involved in over 300 biochemical reactions, including muscle and nerve function, energy production, and maintaining a steady heartbeat.
+• Magnesium: A cofactor in over 300 enzymatic reactions, including energy production (ATP synthesis), protein synthesis, muscle and nerve function, blood glucose control, and maintaining steady heart rhythm.
+Deficiency can lead to muscle cramps, fatigue, and irregular heartbeat.

-• Sodium: Essential for maintaining fluid balance and for nerve and muscle function.
-While vital, modern diets are often excessively high in sodium, making the sodium-to-potassium ratio an important health consideration.
+• Sodium: Essential for maintaining extracellular fluid balance, nerve impulse transmission, and muscle contraction.
+While vital in appropriate amounts, modern processed diets often contain excessive sodium, making the sodium-to-potassium ratio a critical health consideration for cardiovascular wellness.

 Electrolyte Nutrient Explorer